Judge Romesh

 Judge Romesh is a British comedy television show broadcast on Dave.
 It features Romesh Ranganathan settling disputes in a fictional civil court.
 The show is unscripted, and the claimant and defendant are generally members of the public, although some cases are between celebrities.
 Ranganathan is assisted by the bailiff, Tom Davis, and a clerk—Kerry Howard in series 1 and Jessica Knappett in series 2.

 The first series of ten episodes premiered on 8 August 2018.
 A second series of twelve episodes began on 22 May 2019.
 Five extra cases are available on UKTV Play.
 The show received mixed critical reception and has been compared to other court shows such as Judge Rinder.
-It has been made available on BBC iPlayer.

 Format

 Each episode features two cases and begins with Romesh Ranganathan entering the courtroom to flashing lights and hip-hop music.
 For each case, bailiff Tom Davis is sent to collect the claimant and defendant, who he briefly chats with.
 In court, the claimant brings up an issue with the defendant which they would like resolved.
 One example is a man whose friend duped him into attending a dating course under the pretence that it was a holiday, and who wanted the friend to refund him.
 Another is a case of a woman whose boyfriend kept ruining her underwear by wearing it and who wanted the boyfriend to stop.
 Ranganathan takes statements from each party, interjecting with jokes and mockery and asking questions.
 The court clerk (Kerry Howard in Series 1 and Jessica Knappett in Series 2) presents information related to the case, such as text messages or photographs.
 Some cases involve songs, dances or magic tricks, which are performed for the court.
 Ranganathan then asks for closing statements from each party and makes a decision in favour of the claimant, the defendant or neither party.